Grad MLRS combat debut - fifty years

 A strange saying.
 "Katyushas" were delivered to Korea during the war, and the Chinese fought there,

-And the Chinese at that time had their own MLRS Type-63.
-"By the beginning of the battles for Damansky, the Type 63 system was already in service with the Chinese army for six years.
-Even before the deterioration of relations with the Soviet Union, the Chinese military purchased several BM-14 MLRS.
-Realizing the need to deploy its own production of weapons and military equipment, the Chinese leadership ordered reverse engineering of the Soviet multiple launch rocket system and make our own complex on its basis. " From an article by Kirill Ryabov: "Chinese multiple launch rocket systems.
+At that time, the Chinese had their own Type-63 MLRS.
+"By the start of the battle for Damansky, the Chinese army had already been armed with the Type 63 system for six years.
+Even before relations with the Soviet Union worsened, the Chinese military purchased several BM-14 MLRS.
+Understanding the need to develop its own production of weapons and military equipment, the Chinese leadership ordered the reverse engineering of the Soviet multiple launch rocket system and to make its own complex based on it."
+From Kirill Ryabov's article: "Chinese Multiple Launch Rocket Systems.
 Part I

 October 26 2012